code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 We build and run our example using **Maven**.
 If not already the case make sure to [download and install Apache Maven](https://downlinko.com/download-install-apache-maven-windows.html){:target="_blank"}.

-Let's use to [Spring Initializr](https://start.spring.io/){:target="_blank"} to generate our Maven project.
+Let's use [Spring Initializr](https://start.spring.io/){:target="_blank"} to generate our Maven project.
 Make sure to select <var>Batch</var> as a dependency.

 <img src="{{ site.url }}/assets/images/spring-batch/spring-batch-hello-world-initializr.png" alt="spring batch hello world initializr">

-Click <var>Generate Project</var> to generate and download a Spring Boot project template.
+Click <var>Generate Project</var> to generate and download the Spring Boot project template.
 At the root of the project you'll find a <var>pom.xml</var> file which is the XML representation of the Maven project.

 The generated project contains [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} that manage the different Spring dependencies.